 - Slower healing time after dental surgery

-Taking care of your oral hygiene at home every day is crucial.
-Make sure you brush at least twice a day and floss once a day.
+- Make sure you brush at least twice a day and floss once a day.

-Examine your mouth for inflammation or signs of bleeding gums.
+- Check your mouth for inflammation or signs of bleeding gums.
 If you notice either, let your dentist know as soon as possible.